What is a Breast Implant Replacement?

 - Restoring comfort and well-being

-- Quick realization with existing scar
+- Quick procedure using the existing scar

 Breast implants may need to be replaced for a variety of reasons.
 Some patients may wish to change the size or shape of their implants, while others may require replacement due to complications such as implant rupture, capsular contracture or implant displacement.
 Sometimes, implants may simply age and require replacement to maintain the appearance of the breasts.